Research

 Here’s a model of phage MS2 generated from X-ray crystallography measurements.
 Adapted from this study

 RNA phage are viruses that infect bacteria.
-Like other RNA viruses, they’re extreme minimalists, consisting of a protein shell called a “capsid” surrounding an RNA genome encoding a few genes.
+Like other RNA viruses, they’re extreme minimalists, consisting of a protein shell called a “capsid” surrounding an RNA genome encoding only a few genes.
 The phage we work with in our lab, named MS2, is made up of 180 molecules: 178 copies of its coat protein, one copy of its maturation protein, and one copy of its genomic RNA.
 That’s it!
 Armed only with these two-hundred-or-so molecules, viruses like MS2 are able to infect their hosts, highjack the host cells’ machinery, and replicate in tremendous yield.

 This is a cartoon of an RNA virus infecting a host cell